bhctest123/soberlivingappcom-new/src/content/blog/the-fastest-way-to-open-a-sober-living-home-in-arkansas.md

 ---
-title: "Sober Living App - The Fastest Way to Open a Sober Living Home in Arkansas"
+title: 'The Fastest Way to Open a Sober Living Home in Arkansas'
 description: "Fastest way to open an Arkansas sober living home (Jan 2023)?
 Guide with tips from the Sober Living App blog archives."
 date: 2023-01-02
 author: "Ben Weiss"